reymon359/how-to-live/advices/Don't find solutions alone/index.md

 Ask for other people opinions and points of view, then evaluate them.

-Be grateful to the others that help you finding that solution.
+Be grateful to the others that help you find that solution.

 You will solve the problem faster working as a team.